GianRomani/Notes/Machine Learning/Deep Learning/MemGPT - Towards LLMs as Operating Systems.md

 ### Queue Manager

-The queue manager manager messages in the recall storage and the FIFO queue.
+The queue manager manages messages in the recall storage and the FIFO queue.
 When a new message is received, the queue manager:
 1. appends it to the FIFO queue
 2. if a function call retrieves message in the recall storage, these are appended to the back of the queue to be reinserted into the LLM's context window